mitt-c/summify/README.md

 # Summify: AI-Powered Documentation and Code Summarization

 Summify is an advanced AI tool designed to summarize technical documentation and code, helping developers understand complex codebases faster and more efficiently.
+It offers both developer-focused and product manager-focused summaries.

 ## 🌟 [Live Demo](https://summify-seven.vercel.app/)